lenstronomy/JAXtronomy/paper/paper.md

 ## Deflection angle calculations

-The table below shows how much faster JAXtronomy is compared to lenstronomy at calculating deflections angles for different deflector profiles and different grid sizes.
+The table below shows how much faster JAXtronomy is compared to lenstronomy at calculating deflection angles for different deflector profiles and different grid sizes.
 Some comparisons vary significantly with values of function arguments.

 These tests were run using an Intel(R) Xeon(R) Gold 6338 CPU @ 2.00GHz, an NVIDIA A100 GPU, and JAX version 0.5.2.